thanksmister/android-mqtt-alarm-panel/README.md

 -- Be sure to change the settings in the Alarm Control Panel application to match these settings.
 By default the                pending_time and delay_time are used for all alarm modes unless otherwise changed.

+# Notes

 - If you choose to get weather updates, enter your [DarkSky API key](https://darksky.net/dev) and location (lat/lon which you can get from maps.google.com) in the weather setting screen.

 - To use a screen saver other than the digital clock, turn this feature on in the screen saver settings.
-You will need an Imgur key and a tag for which images you would like to use from [Imgur](https://apidocs.imgur.com/)
+You will need an Imgur key and a tag for which images you would like to use from [Imgur Client Id](https://apidocs.imgur.com/)

-# Notes

-- It's important that the alarm control panel settings reflect the settings of those used in the alarm control panel component.
-Initially the hardware control panel is set to the default settings of the alarm control panel component.
+- To use TTS and the Camera you will need Android Lollipop or greater as well as permissions for the camera.

 # Acknowledgements